 - a.
-A new accessory structure - b.
+A new accessory structure, constructed after the enactment of these bylaws, - b.
 An increase in the height or floor area of the existing dwelling, or - c.
 An increase in the dimensions of the parking areas. - d.
-The unit is more than 1000 square feet and greater than 30 percent, but less than 50 percent, of the total habitable floor area of the single-family dwelling. - 5.
+The unit is greater than 30 percent and less than 50 percent of the total habitable floor area of the single-family dwelling. - 5.
 A residential care home or group home to be operated under State licensing or registration, serving not more than eight persons who have a handicap or disability as defined in 9 V.S.A. § 4501, shall be considered by right to constitute a permitted single-family residential use of property, except that no such home shall be so considered if it is located within 1,000 feet of another existing or permitted such home.
-(24 V.S.A. § 4412(1)(G))
+(24 V.S.A. § 4412 (1) (G))State licensed or registered residential care or group homes shall be considered permitted uses in the RC and Settlement Area districts for not more than eight persons who have a handicap or disability, except that no such home shall be considered a permitted use if it locates within 1,000 feet of another existing or permitted residential care or group home.
+A residential care home or group home, to be operated under state licensing or registration, serving nine or more who have a handicap or disability as defined in 9 V.S.A. § 4501, shall be reviewed as a multi family dwelling and shall be subject to conditional use and site plan review adverse effect upon the character of the residential area in which the dwelling is located. (from 24 V.S.A. §4412 (4))